adrian-tech-enthusiast/libstr/README.md

-## Lib Str: A versatile C library for efficient manipulation of character arrays.
+## LibStr: A versatile C library for efficient manipulation of character arrays.

-This C library provides provides a comprehensive set of functions for common string operations including concatenation, splitting, searching, and more.
-The library also includes utility functions for checking numeric tokens and converting integers to strings.
-Simplify your string handling tasks with this collection of versatile functions designed to streamline your C programming experience.
+LibStr is a comprehensive C library designed to facilitate efficient manipulation of character arrays.
+It provides a robust set of functions for common string operations, such as concatenation, splitting, searching, and more.
+Additionally, the library includes utility functions for checking numeric tokens and converting integers to strings.
+Streamline your string handling tasks and enhance your C programming experience with this versatile and powerful collection of functions.

 ### Key Features

-- Navigate through tokens in a string.
-- Extract substrings, numbers, and boolean values from strings.
-- Append strings and values to the tokenizer buffer.
-- Check and expand tokenizer buffer capacity.
-- Check numeric tokens.
+- **String Concatenation**: Easily concatenate multiple strings.
+- **String Splitting**: Split strings based on specified delimiters.
+- **String Searching**: Search for substrings within larger strings.
+- **Numeric Token Checking**: Determine if characters are numeric.
-- Convert integers to strings.
+- **Integer to String Conversion**: Convert integer values to string representations.

 ### Prerequisites